jfishe/panvimwiki/CONTRIBUTING.md

 ## Documentation Improvements

 You can help improve `panvimwiki` docs by making them more readable and coherent, or by adding missing information and correcting mistakes.

 `panvimwiki` documentation uses [Sphinx] as its main documentation compiler.
-This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution. e.g.,  [reStructuredText] or [CommonMark] with [MyST] extensions.
+This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution, e.g., [CommonMark] with [MyST] extensions.

+[Panvimdoc] converts the README to Vim help format.

    :::{tip}
       Please notice that the [GitHub web interface] provides a quick way of